MinhNguyenIKM/multiscale-homogenization/README.md

    - Type this command in your terminal: pwd
    - The shown message is your working directory denoted by \<workingdir\>

-2. Setup environment with conda: conda create -n homo python=3.7
+2. Setup environment with conda: conda create -n homo python=2

 3. Switch to homo environment to start working with this project: source activate homo

 4. Install some first necessary libraries: pip install numpy scipy matplotlib

+5. Go to the folder PyFEM\/pyfem-1.0 and install PyFEM by executing this command: python install.py.
+Afterwards, you just follow the appearing message.

-5. Setup PYTHONPATH environment by doing either a.(temporary use) or b.(permanent use):
+6. Setup PYTHONPATH environment for the "multiscale-homogenization" by doing either a.(temporary use) or b.(permanent use):

 a. export PYTHONPATH="$PYTHONPATH:\<workingdir\>"